Are you looking to save money by finding the cheapest breakdown cover?

 - Full cover (home start etc) £150.99 (minus cashback £70) £80.99

 Personally, I like the peace of mind for myself and especially family when they are out and about having breakdown cover.

 Other Ways To Get Cheap Breakdown Cover

 Sometimes breakdown cover is included within packaged bank accounts or as part of a car insurance policy.

 If you know the cheapest breakdown cover using my method above of combining cheap new customer deals and cashback discounts, you’ll be able to work out whether the breakdown cover in the package is worth the cost when compared to other packages or insurance policies which don’t include the breakdown cover.

 Averse To Switching But Still Want To Save?

-If you really don’t want to switch breakdown providers for whatever reason.
+If you really don’t want to switch roadside recovery providers for whatever reason.
 For example, maybe you really like some of the member’s benefits which offer discounts in a location you guarantee to make decent savings from or you just can’t find 5-10 minutes to switch.

 I call it haggling but don’t be daunted by this.
 Simply ring up and ask your existing provider for a discount.
 If you tell them you want to cancel they are known to easily offer good deals to keep your custom.

 This lazy approach will save you money on your renewal quote but you probably won’t get the best saving on par with a new customer deal and you won’t get the added benefit of cashback.